Client: Laurel Porcari

 Montefiore Fine Art Program

 The two parts of this Laurel Porcari project needed to speak to each other thematically and visually.
-"We Are Stardust" was to speak to humanity and our place in the universe, while its sister piece, "Our Celestial Bodies" (featured here) was to speak to our individual and unique souls that form that galaxy.
+"We Are Stardust" speaks to humanity and our place in the universe, while its sister piece, "Our Celestial Bodies" speaks to our individual and unique souls that form that universe.
 The glass discs are reminiscent of portholes that look through the wall to something greater, while the patterns, both complex and captivating, encourage people to study them and their optic qualities, achieving moments of contemplation and calm in an otherwise busy and stressful setting.
 Both projects are made of the same glass material, same colors, and were made by the same kilnforming processes.

-Multiple material techniques came together in this project.
-The artist's full scale glass design drawings, depicting the exact color and location of each of the thousands of pieces of glass, were used by our fabrication team realize the work.
-Two layers of cut down elements of our colored sheet glasses, in specific color styles, were laid out, dusted with black glass powder, and laminated together to achieve the desired light reflection, color richness, and depth.
+Multiple material techniques came together to realize both projects.
+The artist’s full scale glass design drawings, which detailed the exact color and location of thousands of pieces of glass, were used by our fabrication team to create the works.
+For example, two layers of our colored sheet glasses, in specific color styles, were cut down into small strips, laid out, dusted with black glass powder, fused to a clear glass base and then laminated to mirror.
+This achieved the desired light reflection, color richness, and depth.